Labor-as-Capital-DAO/public-docs/WhitePaper.md

 - Supporting ***employment in private outcall services*** and ***curbing the growth of street crime***.

 Human labor is the most essential link in the economy.
-It is the foundation of all economic activity — without it, there can be no products, no money, no technology, and no knowledge.
+It is the foundation of all economic activity — without it, there can be no production, no money, no technology, no education, no electricity, and no food.
 Human civilization is, above all, a civilization of labor.

 The **LaC DAO token**, which is tied to labor performed individually through on-site services, has a strictly limited supply.
 Its price can serve not only as a measure of value but also as an **index of outcall services** and the performance of iol-businesses.